fbpx

 Discretionary Grants

 The OSI Strategic Advisoary Board members include physicians and basic science researchers who are continually introduced to innovative ideas and technologies at medical meetings and research conferences, or within the halls of their own institutions.
 If an intriguing idea is far enough along, its champion can be encouraged to apply for a grant from the OSI.
 But often times such an idea is in a nascent stage and needs a relatively small but timely investment to establish its feasibility for further development in osteosarcoma.
 The OSI has established a discretionary grant program to pursue these opportunities.
-On the spot grants of up to $20,000 can be nimbly authorized by committees of our SAB.
+On the spot grants of up to $25,000 can be nimbly authorized by committees of our SAB.
 To inquire about discretionary grants, please email a 1-2 page summary of your project to submissions@osinst.org.

 Off-Cycle Requests

-Our annual grant application window closes in mid-November.
+Our annual grant application window closes in late October.
 While our annual process constitutes the primary OSI grantmaking mechanism, we recognize that not all projects are compatible with that time frame; accordingly, we consider off-cycle proposals on a case-by-case basis.
 If you are interested in an off-cycle proposal, please contact us with a 1-2 page summary about your proposed project and include why it is time sensitive.

 Translate »